 One important resident of Gilmore Avenue was Philippine President Manuel L. Quezon (1878-1944) who, in 1938, relocated from Manila in order for him to get care and treatment at the nearby Philippine Tuberculosis Society.
 In 2010, Quezon’s home was slated to be demolished to give way to the new homeowner’s modern structure.
 The Quezon City government-supported effort to save most of its structural parts for transfer to the Quezon Memorial Circle was initiated as a tribute to the president.

 The fourth major road of New Manila was named Pacifica Avenue after the Spanish-American War of 1898, in celebrating America’s acquisition of the Pacific Rim islands of Guam, Cuba, Puerto Rico, and the Philippines from the Spaniards.
 Today, the road is known as Doña Hemady Avenue.
 Aside from its mansions, it is also popular for the Magnolia Plant and Ice Cream Parlor of the 70s.
-After the plant shut down in 1999, the area became home to the Robinsons Magnolia Mall in 2012.
+Originally designed by the National Artist for Architecture, Leandro Valencia Locsin (1928-1994), the plant shut down in 1999, the area became home to the Robinsons Magnolia Mall in 2012.
 The Magnolia ice cream parlor is now located within its grounds.

 Another major road in New Manila is the Balete Drive.
 It was named after a gigantic balete tree (genus Ficus) that grew in the middle of the road since the Spanish time.
 It had a dominant air of mystery to it.
 Common folklore attributed it as the habitat of nature spirits called Encanto or diwata.
 These spirits played tricks on passersby.
 However, after World War II, this story took a sinister twist: people started telling tales of restless ghosts that haunted the streets—the White Lady of Balete Drive, being the most popular urban legend of all.
 It was told that it suddenly appeared in the back seat of cars as they cruised along Balete Drive—only to disappear when drivers took a second look.
 It was said that the White Lady was a woman raped and killed by the Japanese soldiers during the war.